lunchin/optimizely-cloud-extensions/README.md

 This feature allows you to configure hostnames for each of the sites in your Optimizley instance per environment.
 This is useful for copy down locally, or to inegration and preproduction environments.
 Production is never altered.

-You must specifiy the site name and the hostnames to add.
+You must specify the site name and the hostnames to add.
 The first one listed will be considered the primary domain.

 #### Configuration Files
 ```json